GreptimeTeam/docs/docs/nightly/en/db-cloud-shared/tutorials/monitor-host-metrics/node-js-demo.md

 ```

 Once the required packages are installed,create a new file named `app.ts` and write the code to create a metric export object that sends metrics to GreptimeDB.
-For the configration about the exporter, please refer to OTLP integration documentation in [GreptimeDB](/user-guide/clients/otlp.md) or [GreptimeCloud](/greptimecloud/integrations/otlp.md).
+For the configuration about the exporter, please refer to OTLP integration documentation in [GreptimeDB](/user-guide/clients/otlp.md) or [GreptimeCloud](/greptimecloud/integrations/otlp.md).

 ```ts
 const exporter = new OTLPMetricExporter({